JordanL2/ModularCalculator/README.md

 ```
 See what presets are available and their features in features/list.py.

-Otherwise, initialise an empty ModularCalculator and add the features you want.
+Otherwise, initialise an empty ModularCalculator and add the features you want, using each feature's id field.
 ```
 c = ModularCalculator()
 c.add_features(['numerical.basicarithmetic', 'numerical.decimalnumbers', 'structure.operators'])
 ```
 Each feature's dependencies will also be installed automatically.
-You can call add_features() as many times as you want, you don't need to add all your features in one go.
+The order of the features doesn't matter, if each feature's dependencies and installation order hints have been defined correctly they will be installed in the correct order.
+Because installation order matters, it is best to install all your features in one call to add_features().

 Then, call calculate() with the expression to be calculated.
 This returns a response object, containing a list of results.
 Since this is a single statement, there is only one result here.